scoliosiss/mushroomclient/README.md

 ## its a very cool chattriggers module with a couple cheats
 ### yes I am aware all of this code is awful, I dont care about optimization I just want it working.
 ### also WIP basically just means not working
+### new gui soon because i just found out soopys gui thing is public and it looks cool

 ### Feature list:

 #### Combat cheats: